Wage Garnishments and Child Support

 You may be concerned about any possible stigma that could be attached to the wage garnishment process.
 Remember that the law protects employees from unfair discrimination due to wage garnishments.

-Your employer cannot terminate your employment due to wage garnishments, nor can an employer withhold more than the state's maximum allowable amount (which is usually 50% to 65% of disposable income).
+Your employer cannot terminate your employment due to wage garnishments, nor can an employer withhold more than the state's maximum allowable amount (which is usually 50 percent to 65 percent of disposable income).
 If you believe that you have been discriminated against due to garnished wages, you should contact an attorney in your state or file a complaint with the United States Department of Labor.

 Avoiding Wage Garnishments